- What Is It?

-Hyperkalemia is common; it is diagnosed in up to 8% of hospitalized patients in the U.S. Fortunately, most patients have mild hyperkalemia (which is usually well tolerated).
+Hyperkalemia is a common diagnosis.
+Fortunately, most patients who are diagnosed have mild hyperkalemia (which is usually well-tolerated).
 However, any condition causing even mild hyperkalemia should be treated to prevent progression into more severe hyperkalemia.
 Extremely high levels of potassium in the blood (severe hyperkalemia) can lead to cardiac arrest and death.
-When not recognized and treated properly, severe hyperkalemia results in a mortality rate of about 67%.
+When not recognized and treated properly, severe hyperkalemia results in a high mortality rate.

 How does hyperkalemia affect the body?

 Potassium is critical for the normal functioning of the muscles, heart, and nerves.
 It plays an important role in controlling the activity of smooth muscle (such as the muscle found in the digestive tract) and skeletal muscle (muscles of the extremities and torso), as well as the muscles of the heart.
 It is also important for the normal transmission of electrical signals throughout the nervous system within the body.

 Normal blood levels of potassium are critical for maintaining normal heart electrical rhythm.
 Both low blood potassium levels (hypokalemia) and high blood potassium levels (hyperkalemia) can lead to abnormal heart rhythms.

 The most important clinical effect of hyperkalemia is related to the electrical rhythm of the heart.
 While mild hyperkalemia probably has a limited effect on the heart, moderate hyperkalemia can produce EKG changes (EKG is a reading of the electrical activity of the heart muscles), and severe hyperkalemia can cause suppression of the electrical activity of the heart and can cause the heart to stop beating.